About UVAC - Frequently Asked Questions

 What are the age ranges of individuals on UVAC?

-UVAC has individuals of all ages from 18 years of age and older, though most members are of traditional college student age.
+UVAC has individuals of all ages from 18 years of age and older.

 How is UVAC funded?

-UVAC is funded through Auxiliary Services, with much of its budget coming from billing for special event coverage and patient transports.
+UVAC is funded through Auxiliary Services, with much of its budget coming from bills paid by patients who are transported.